+Lake Adirondack is also known as Adirondack Lake.
 Once on the lake be sure to check out the northeast bay for the most scenic areas.
 The shallows and many small islands give the lake some neat features to explore.
-Even with much of the shore being private, this is a worthy paddle destination in the Indian Lake Region.
+Even with much of the shore being private, this is a worthy fishing and paddling destination in the Indian Lake Region.

-From the intersection of Route 28 and Route 30 in the hamlet of Indian Lake, follow Route 28 south and continue for 0.5 mile to Byron Park, on the left.
-Access is also available off of Adirondack Lake Road at the town beach.
+From the intersection of Route 28 and Route 30 in the hamlet of Indian Lake, follow Route 28 south and continue for 0.5 mile to Byron Park on the left.
+Access is also available off Adirondack Lake Road at the town beach.

 Decent from the park or in the vicinity of the beach area.